-Disability pension: The pension is equal to 20% of the insured's average covered earnings in the last 3 or 5 years (whichever amount is greater) plus 1.33% of average covered earnings for every 12-month period of coverage exceeding 180 months, up to 80%.
-A 6-month coverage period is credited for each year that a claim is made before the normal retirement age.
+Disability pension: The pension is 20% of the insured's average covered earnings in the last three or five years (whichever is greater) plus 1.33% of average covered earnings for every 12-month period of coverage exceeding 180 months, up to 80%.
+A six-month coverage period is credited for each year that a claim is made before the normal retirement age.

-The minimum pension is equal to 60% of the legal minimum wage.
+The minimum pension is 60% of the legal minimum wage.